comp1100/comp1100.github.io/_sources/innovation/2_business_model_canvas.md

 7. **Key activities** identify what is need to be done to successful operate.
 For this, we need to answer the question:  "What are the things we need to do to delivery our value propositions?"

 8. **Key partners** identify groups outside of the organisation that help the product to be successful; e.g. suppliers, distributors, etc. These are typically people or organisations who can help do key activities, or give access to key resources.
+It was look at our channels, often we see that the delivery is via *indirect channels*, meaning not via us directly, but via another organisation.
+These organisations are partners.
 For this, we need to answer the question: "Who are the people we need to work with to deliver our value propositions?"

 9. **Cost structures** identify the expenses that are needed to operate; e.g. for salaries, rent, utilities, services, and technology.
 For this, we need to answer the question:  "What are the costs that we will incur to deliver our value propositions?"